 Palapala church was founded in 1864.
 The church is a popular stop on the road from Hana.
 Guests are humbled by its tiny cemetery where legendary aviator Charles Lindbergh was laid to rest.
 He could have asked to be buried almost anywhere in the world, but chose the most peaceful, beautiful place he’d ever been.
 People, especially those old enough to remember the historic flight of the “Lone Eagle”, are drawn here as if on a pilgrimage to pay their respects to this aviation pioneer who changed the world.

 The Kipahulu area is incredibly beautiful, peaceful and tranquil.
-It is quite possibly the most remote spot on the island, as it is populated with the fewest people.
-Being here, even Hana seems to be a busy place.
-Kipahulu is ideally located on the side of the mountain where it gets just enough rain to stay green and lush, but experiences more sun than areas closer to Hana and along the north coast.
-To the south, beyond Kipahulu towards Kaupo, the land becomes drier and opens up into wide open grazing fields.
-Kipahulu is the last green lush area, just before the Tedeschi Winery.
-There just couldn’t be a better place to stop for a rest, some quiet reflection, taste delicious Maui inspired wines and take in the breathtaking views.
+It very well could be the most remote spot on the island, as it is populated with the fewest people.
+After experiencing Kipahulu, even sleepy Hana seems to be a bit of a rat race.
+Kipahulu is ideally located on a side of the mountain where it gets just enough rain to stay green and lush, but experiences more sun than areas closer to Hana and along the north coast.
+Heading south, beyond Kipahulu towards Kaupo, the land becomes considerably more arid and opens up into wide open grazing fields.
+Kipahulu is the road past Hana’s last bastion of green lushness, for many miles until we make the climb up into ʻUlupalakua, with it’s unique climate.